Dalimpolos29/84sulyap/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Set up environment variables
 4. Run the development server with `npm run dev`

+## Environments
+- Production: [production-url]
+- Staging: [staging-url]

+This branch is for staging environment testing.